phylotastic/datelife/README.md

 O’Meara B, Sanchez-Reyes L, Eastman J, Heath T, Wright A, Schliep K, Chamberlain S, Midford P, Harmon L, Brown J, Pennell M, Alfaro M (2021).
 <em>datelife: Go from a List of Taxa or a Tree to a Chronogram using
-Open Scientific Data</em>.
+Open Scientific Data on Time of Lineage Divergence</em>.
 R package version 0.5.0.

 </p>